 Female genital mutilation (FGM) is also known as female circumcision or female genital cutting and in practicing communities by local terms such as ‘tahor’ or ‘sunna’.
 It is a form of child abuse which can have devastating physical and psychological consequences for girls and women.
 It is estimated that there are 24,000 girls at risk of FGM in the UK, so it is key that we are all alert to it, know who may be at risk and what to do if you have a concern.

 There has been recent coverage of the issue in the media and there are multi-agency guidelines available which provides information in understanding the issues around FGM, identifying those at risk and good practice: Multi-agency statutory guidance on female genital mutilation.
+There is also guidance on information to gather for a good referral here.

 There is a free Home Office e-learning package for you to access: FGM E-Learning.